updated on May 19th, 2019

 Naples is the birthplace of pizza!

 That’s right, pizza was invented right here.
 And it’ll be the best pizza you ever eat, so it should absolutely be on any foodie’s travel list.
-There are so many highly-rated pizza restaurants in Naples and you’ll know you found a good spot when you see locals crowding the street outside.
+There are so many highly-rated pizza in Naples restaurants and you’ll know you found a good spot when you see locals crowding the street outside.

 The views can’t be beat!

 Naples is located on the (conveniently named) Bay of Naples.
 You’ve got sweeping views of the bay and Mount Vesuvius in the distance, along with lovely islands scattered across the ocean.
 The city is on a hill, and the higher up you travel, the better the view.
+Make sure you add a trip to Castel Sant’Elmo to your list of things to do in Naples!

 You’ll avoid the heavy tourist crowds

-Because of the negative attitudes, many people just don’t visit, meaning you get to experience an authentic city that isn’t catering to hordes of tourists.
+Because of the negative attitudes, many people don’t visit, meaning you get to experience an authentic Italian city that isn’t catering to hordes of tourists.
 Escape the throngs of camera-packing foreigners in Rome and check out Naples to see what regular Italian life feels like.

 Naples is a springboard for Pompeii, Capri, Ischia, and the Amalfi Coast

 Naples is about an hour train ride to Pompeii.
 You can easily take a day trip by hopping on a ferry to Ischia, Capri, or Procida.
 You can even take a train or ferry to Sorrento and the Amalfi Coast.
 So many convenient day trips, and one lovely city to base them all out of.
 In all, we spent five days based out of Napoli and didn’t feel like we had enough time.
+If you want to see these other places, consider visiting Naples, Italy and using it as a starting point.

 Naples is safe!